 Believe in Success

-Believe in Success is a new bi-lingual (Spanish/English) job- and educational-readiness program for low-income women/LGBTQ persons who have experienced domestic violence or other trauma.
-The mission of this 20-hour-per-week classroom/experiential program is to provide a set of skills that enable participants to be successful in taking their next step in life, whether that’s entry-level work, a skills-based training program, or two- or four-year college.
+Believe in Success is a trauma-informed workforce development program for survivors of domestic violence.
+The mission of this 13-week, 20-hour-per-week classroom/experiential program is to provide a set of skills that enable participants to be successful in taking their next step in life, whether that’s entry-level work, a skills-based training program, or two- or four-year college.

 Believe in Success focuses on “success skills” such as professionalism, good oral and written communication, teamwork/collaboration, problem solving, and self-advocacy.
 Partner organizations will provide additional life skills training opportunities in parenting, financial literacy, and other areas.

-We eliminate barriers to successful program completion by providing childcare, transportation to and from class, and a constellation of services such as counseling, housing advocacy, accompaniment to appointments (legal, immigration, school, etc.), art therapy for children and adults, ESL/citizenship classes, support groups, and opportunities for social gatherings.
+We eliminate barriers to successful program completion by providing childcare, transportation to and from class, and a constellation of services such as counseling, housing advocacy, art therapy, immigration support, support groups, and opportunities for social gatherings.

 We invite you to partner with us in this important new program!
 We need: